Alcohol at motorway services

 Beaconsfield services has a full JD Wetherspoon pub.
 It opened in 2014 and trades mostly on the food Wetherspoons serve, but the alcohol is available and they are expected to take the same precautions that any other roadside pub might have to so as to discourage drink-driving.

 The first motorway pub actually opened at Trowell services in 1975.
-Called the Friar Tuck Inn, it was entirely alcohol-free and was aimed at families as well as lorry drivers.
+Called The Friar Tuck-In, it was entirely alcohol-free and was aimed at families as well as lorry drivers.
 It was designed in response to concern that many drivers, especially in lorries, had been bringing their own alcohol with them and drinking it during their breaks.
 The idea was short-lived and very little has been written about it.

 In 2015 Moto introduced a pub-themed restaurant called Bar & Grill.